-Application deadline: The deadline for applications is April 30, 2018.
+Application deadline: The deadline for applications in 2019 is forthcoming.

 Second-year Stanford PhD students and beyond, at the pre- or post-dissertation proposal stage, are eligible.
 Students will be expected to begin the year with a well-defined research project to carry out during their fellowship year.
 The project is often, but need not be, connected to a dissertation.
 We welcome proposals from the social sciences, the humanities, and social science-related professional schools.
 We view applicants who have already participated in the yearlong PACS workshop favorably (EDUC 374, LAW 781, POLISCI 334, SOC 374).
 Repeat applicants are accepted.

 The PACS Center explores the role of civil society in a very broad sense.
 We welcome projects that address questions about nonprofits and civil society organizations, as well as research that examines the role of the state or the marketplace in contrast to nonprofits, philanthropic foundations, or civil society.
 We are particularly interested in understanding the challenges faced by democratic institutions as well as the role of associational life in authoritarian regimes.
 Projects focused on local, state, and global levels are all welcome.

 Civil society plays an expanding role in addressing and defining social problems in the U.S. and around the world.
 As one of the key participants in civil society, philanthropy serves as a critical supplier of resources for nonprofit organizations, and as a champion for particular kinds of policy interventions.
 Does philanthropy play an appropriate role in addressing public needs?
 Questions—and answers—about the changing roles of philanthropy and civil society are integral to a variety of disciplines and cover a wide range of topics.